The Dental Hygienist (RDH): Value to the Dental Patient

 The Importance of the Dental Hygienist

 In chapter 8, “Working with the Dental Hygienist,” I make it clear that you're the boss and the patient should always defer to you, even if your instructions differ from what I say in the book.
-Thus, you don't have to change your approach to the way you present your oral hygiene program.
+Thus, you don't have to change your approach to the way you present your own oral hygiene program.
 But what will change is that you will now have an educated and motivated dental patient to work with.
-This in turn will
+This in turn will:

-• save you time;
+• save you time

-• improve your relationship with your patients;
+• improve your relationship with your patients

-• increase “word of mouth” advertising; and
+• increase “word of mouth” advertising

-• make your job easier & more rewarding.
+• make your job easier & more rewarding

-If your goal is to improve your patients’ oral health and overall health, and really enjoy being a dental hygienist, then you’ll want to learn more about how I can help you accomplish those goals.
+If your goal is to improve your patients’ oral and overall health, and fully enjoy being a dental hygienist, then you’ll want to learn more about how I can help you accomplish those goals.
 Once you discover how effective my dental disease prevention program is for you and your patients, it will be easy to promote it to the dentist.
 To help you with that I’ve included a For the Dentist page.
 I recommend you read through it and if necessary, suggest that the dentists you work for read it.
 Their understanding and support for what you are doing is important.
-To find out more about how to use my book to support your existing oral hygiene program, click on Making Prevention Profitable.
+To find out more about how to use my book to support your existing oral hygiene program, click on Making Prevention Profitable

 My Suggestions to You